Ozempic (semaglutide) is a prescription drug that’s used in people with type 2 diabetes. Ozempic is given as an injection under your skin.

 • The drug mimics a hormone called GLP-1 that your body naturally produces.
 This hormone increases feelings of satiety (feeling full or satisfied after eating).

 These effects can also decrease your appetite.
-For details about how Ozempic works, you can refer to the “How does Ozempic work?” section just below.
+For details about how Ozempic works, you can refer to the “How does Ozempic work?” section above.

 Is Ozempic safe and effective for weight loss?
 How much weight could I lose with Ozempic?